Josh Allen Player Prop Bets for the NFL Playoffs | Buffalo vs. Kansas City 1/23/2022

 Matchup vs. Kansas City

-- Allen's 241.3 passing yards per game in three matchups against the Chiefs are 39.2 less than yards than his over/under in Sunday's game.
+- In three matchups against the Chiefs, Allen averaged 241.3 passing yards per game, 40.2 yards below his over/under in Sunday's game.

-- In all of those matchups against the Chiefs, Allen threw multiple TDs.
+- Allen threw multiple touchdown passes in all of those games against the Chiefs.

-- This week Allen will face the NFL's 25th-ranked pass defense (263.6 yards allowed per game).

-- The Chiefs have conceded 27 passing TDs this year (1.6 per game), ranking them 16th among NFL defenses.

 Recent Performances